janislley/LSVerifier/README.md

 A [ESBMC](https://github.com/esbmc/esbmc) wrapper thats allow to verify multiples files and functions on a single run.

 ## Installation
-#### Dependecies
-You must have ESBMC built and exported on yout PATH variable.
-This [guide](https://github.com/esbmc/esbmc/blob/master/BUILDING.md) describe how build ESBMC.

 #### Install esbmc-wr

 ##### From repo